ascusf/lab_bacterial_growth/README.md

 # Run the bacterial growth simulation and plots
 - with collected data use calculated_double_time function in class Plot.
-It will
-- give a plotted line that correspondes with the data by changing the initial
-- initial read and degree of a polynomial. cal_double_time = Plot(data=test,initial_read=initial_read).calculate_double_time(deg=3)
+- The code calculates the slopes between each point, finds the index of the maximum slope and uses linear equation to estimate the doubling time. cal_double_time = Plot(data=test,initial_read=initial_read).calculate_double_time()

 volume_info = VolumeInformation(total_volume=total_volume, sample_volume=200,
                         dilute_volume=1800)